Mek-Entertainment/mredis/README.md

 mredis
 ======

-A C redis interface using SDL_net
+A portable C redis interface using SDL_net